Johanna Westerdijk: Early life

 Johanna Westerdijk, called "Hans" (/nl/) by friends, was born on 4 January 1883 in Nieuwer-Amstel, a small village south of Amsterdam, and died on 15 November 1961 at 78 years old in Baarn, Netherlands.

 Westerdijk came from a wealthy, intellectual, and artistic family of doctors Bernard Westerdijk (1853–1927) and Aleida Catharina Scheffer (1857–1931), the eldest child of three children.
 During her elementary school years, she always refused to take embroidery classes or play with dolls like most of the girls of her time.
 Instead, she enjoyed reading stories to other girls at her school.
 She mentioned to her teacher that she would make sure to earn enough money to have all her cleaning duties done for her.

 Education

 She completed her secondary school at 17 years old and graduated from the Amsterdam school of girls.
 She was a gifted pianist and intended to become a professional pianist but a persistent neuritis in one arm made this impossible.
-Her interest in botany led her to attend Amsterdam University to follow the lectures of the famous botanist Hugo de Vries and work in his laboratory.
+Her interest in botany led her to attend the University of Amsterdam to follow the lectures of the famous botanist Hugo de Vries and work in his laboratory.

-After finishing her biological studies in 1904 she decided to spend time in Munich and conduct research with mosses, and a year later she moved to Zurich where she studied moss regeneration, earning her PhD degree in 1906 under the supervision of Professor H. Schinz.
+After finishing her biological studies in 1904 she decided to conduct research with mosses at the Ludwig-Maximilians-Universität München, and a year later she moved to the University of Zurich to study moss regeneration, earning her PhD degree in 1906 under the supervision of Professor H. Schinz.